1,000+ Opportunities

 Save a search for “Choose Life Alabama (Alabama Pro-Life Coalition Education Fund, Inc.)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Non-governmental, not-for-profit, tax-exempt 501(c)(3) pro-life organizations that do not support abortion in any way, directly or indirectly.
+Search similar grants →According to the current listing, eligibility includes: Non-governmental, not-for-profit, tax-exempt 501(c)(3) pro-life organizations that do not support abortion in any way, directly or indirectly.
 Agencies or centers must not charge women for services and must use at least 70% of funds for the needs of women in an unplanned pregnancy committed to keeping or placing their children for adoption.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program